-1. About Powerco .
-3 2.
-Helping you understand how we set electricity prices .
-4 3.
-Current pricing approach and plans to evolve our pricing .
-8 4.
-Changes to our pricing approach and prices in 2020-21 13 5.
-How prices are set for each customer group 16 6.
-How we group customers 21 7.
-Calculating and allocating costs across customer groups 26 8.
-Assessing customer impacts and preferences 30 9.
-Alignment with Electricity Authority Pricing Principles 33 10.
-How we meet the Commerce Commission Information Disclosure requirements 35 11.
-Directors' certification 37 Definit ions 38 Appen dix A: Allocation of costs across customer groups and price zones 42
+1. About Powerco 3 2.
+Helping you understand how we set electricity prices 4 3.
+Current pricing approach and plans to evolve our pricing 8 4.
+Changes to our pricing approach and prices in 2021-22 .
+13 5.
+How prices are set for each customer group .
+16 6.
+How we group customers .
+21 7.
+Calculating and allocating costs across customer groups .
+26 8.
+Assessing customer impacts .
+30 9.
+Alignment with Electricity Authority Pricing Principles .
+33 10.
+How we meet the Commerce Commission Information Disclosure requirements .
+35 Definit tions .
+37 Apper ndix A: Allocation of costs across customer groups and price zones .
+41 Direct or certification 45